varqox/Judge-programs/checker/README.md

 # How to use it
 ## Adding problem

-To add problem to checker you only have to write class which inherit Problem class and add it to problems_available array in problems_available.cpp.
+To add problem to checker you only have to write class which inherit Problem class and add it to problems_available array in problems_available.cc.
 Let's see an example:

 Replace part:
 ```C++